What Ski Resorts Do When There Is No Snow? Worrying Trend

 Artificial snow allows ski resorts to open earlier and close later.
 Before these capabilities were widespread, resorts would follow the weather forecast and open and close according to the amount of snow that was projected and when it was supposed to fall.

-During the periods where there wasn’t much snowfall, that meant that there wouldn’t be much skiing, either.
+During the periods when there wasn't much snowfall, that meant that there wouldn't be much skiing, either.
 However, these days technology has allowed skiers to enjoy more consistent and sometimes even longer seasons, despite the challenges of Global warming.

 Snowmaking can be a sort of insurance policy for resorts, and it keeps tickets up every year since visitors can depend on the resort staying open.
 Nearly 90% of resorts have some form of snowmaking on their property, with most of the popular resorts able to cover all of their runs.